What happens at a WW Workshop?

 2. Chat to members

 While the Coach continues their Wellness Check-ins, you can sit back and catch up with the other members in your group.
 Some might be long-time WW members; others might just be starting their journey and are keen to pick up tips and strategies from more experienced members.
 It's a friendly and supportive community to share, motivate and inspire each other.
 Some members arrange walking groups, meet ups and coffee catch ups that you can take part of.
 Another great way to keep connected to the WW Community is with Connect via the WW member app.
-Follow members and share your journey in our private community.
+Follow members, join groups and share your journey in our private community.
 It's like Instagram for WW members!

 3. Learn healthy habits